-You will need to take a special pregnancy test 2 weeks after a medical abortion.
+You will need to take a pregnancy test after a medical abortion.
 This is to confirm that you are no longer pregnant.

-If the abortion doesn’t work, your pregnancy may continue.
-If the pregnancy goes over 12 weeks, you won't be able to have another abortion, unless it is in exceptional circumstances.
+If the abortion does not work, your pregnancy may continue.
+If the pregnancy goes over 12 weeks, you cannot have another abortion, unless it is in exceptional circumstances.
 This is the law.

-If you are still under 12 weeks pregnant, you are able to have further treatment and the doctor will advise you on the best option for you.
+If you are still under 12 weeks pregnant, you are able to have further treatment.
+The doctor will advise you on the best option for you.

 The risk of ongoing pregnancy is:

-You may need to take a low-sensitivity pregnancy test after a surgical abortion, but it is not routine.
+You may need to take a low-sensitivity pregnancy test after a surgical abortion, but this is not routine.
 Your doctor will tell you in the hospital if you will need to take one.
 They will give you the special pregnancy test kit to take home.